 Engagement Session Info

 Shoot time Your start time is based on the sunset time.
-Please come ready to shoot, rather than ready to get ready once you get here, otherwise we might run out of time before it gets dark.
+Please come ready to shoot, rather than having to change once you get on site, otherwise we might run out of time before it gets dark.

 What to wear I encourage and prefer casual (jeans or other comfy bottoms) because the idea is to get comfortable with pictures and have fun.
 My garden is rustic: Logs, rocks, rustic wooden foot bridge, and steps, plants, rustic sandy pathways.
 Don't expect comfy and pristine benches.
 Don't wear something that you can't sit on the ground in.
 If you must dress up I'm totally fine with it.
 Shorter dresses will limit the number and types of poses, candid shots and activities we can do to make your interactions special.
 If you do wear a short dress, please wear shorts or spanks underneath so that you can bend over, squat and/or sit comfortably.
 Dark shoes for your man is a must.
 No white tennis shoes.